aflip/mood-muse/README.md

 ## Indexing and retrieval

 Following the [guide at pinecone](https://www.pinecone.io/learn/series/faiss/) and [ANN benchmarks](https://ann-benchmarks.com/), I tried out [Neighborhood Graph and Tree (NGT)](https://github.com/yahoojapan/NGT), [FAISS](https://github.com/facebookresearch/faiss) and [HNSW](https://github.com/nmslib/hnswlib) extensively on multiple datasets.
 I found that on smaller datasets, NGT and FAISS work the best, and on larger datasets the difference between the three is negligible.
 This could be because I didn't try out large enough datasets.
 The differences are small and some hyperparameter tuning could improve things.
 I implemented NGT in the app because I like Japan and I don't like Facebook.

+## Tech stack/Process

+1. Embed corpus on `jina-embeddings-v2-base-en`
+2. Index embedding using NGT
+3. Embed query using the same model
+4. Look up query in NGT index
+5. Look up top results in a pandas dataframe that has the text of the poems (don't judge me, it's just 50MB and a db is too much work)
+6. Serve the top 5 hits using an [Anvil app](https://anvil.works/)

+## Resources

+The app takes great inspiration from the excellent Vicki Boykis, who, around the same time as when I began puttering around with semantic search, was doing the same and shared her findings in great detail.
+Her app for [finding books by vibes - Viberary](https://viberary.pizza/) is excellent and her[ research on this subject](https://github.com/veekaybee/viberary) was a major source of information.

+Pinecone has a great online [book on NLP for semantic search](https://www.pinecone.io/learn/series/nlp/)

+[Sentence-transformers docuemntation](https://www.sbert.net/) and [github repo](https://github.com/UKPLab/sentence-transformers/tree/master/examples) are filled with great instructions and examples on how to train, embed, retreieve etc. This site was open all the time for the last few months.

+## Interesting papers

+Mengzhao Wang, Xiaoliang Xu, Qiang Yue, and Yuxiang Wang.
+2021.
+[A comprehensive survey and experimental comparison of graph-based approximate nearest neighbor search](https://arxiv.org/abs/2101.12631).
+Proc.
+VLDB Endow.
+14, 11 (July 2021), 1964–1978. https://doi.org/10.14778/3476249.3476255

+[Pretrained Transformers for Text Ranking: BERT and Beyond](https://aclanthology.org/2021.naacl-tutorials.1) (Yates et al., NAACL 2021)